aetherknight/build_minecraft_java_7_launcher/README.md

 The script takes the path to the original Minecraft.app launcher, and it will create a new launcher that uses a shell script instead of the JavaApplicationStub used by Apple's Java 6.
-The script should work with either Oracle's Java 7+ or Apple's Java 6.
+The new launcher script should work with either Oracle's Java 7+ or Apple's Java 6.

 To create the new launcher: